TencentEdgeOne/edgefunctions-examples/ab-testing/README.md

 - Be mindful of potential biases in your A/B test setup and results.

 By implementing A/B testing at the edge, you can quickly and efficiently test different versions of your content without modifying your origin server or using client-side JavaScript.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-performingana-btest).